 Pro Travel Tip: If you haven’t already, check out our dedicated page on Versailles.
 We update it with super-helpful content that covers everything from getting tickets, history, anecdotes, and tours.

-Where is Versailles?
+Where is Versailles in France?

-Short Answer: Versailles is a small city outside of Paris in France that is known for the Golden Palace of Versailles.
+Short Answer: Versailles is a small city outside of Paris in France that is known for the golden Palace of Versailles.

 Every town has its charms and Versailles is undoubtedly one of them.
 It is an excellent choice for a day trip from Paris to see the famous hunting lodge turned opulent palace of the many “Louies” of France.
 It is one of the most splendid palaces which makes it a must for any multi-day visit to Paris.